gillmullen/2019-fyp/docs/blog/blog.md

 29/03/19
 Progress was minimum for this sprint due to an illness.
 So, I am trying to finish the IR for the sixth sub-language, which is the most difficult of them all due to the fact I am implementing arrays.
 I am still on schedule, with 2 weeks of development left and 1 left for evaluation this semester.
 My goal for next week is to finish both the sixth and seventh sub-languages.

+## My Ninth Blog Entry

+05/04/19
+Due to difficulty implementing arrays, the sixth and seventh sub-languages were swapped.
+This means that the sixth will implement functions and the seventh arrays.
+The sixth is nearly finished, IR needs finishing.
+Plans for next week is to finish both languages.